-Source: Morningstar, data 1 January to 31 December.
+Source: Morningstar, data 1 January 2013 to 31 December 2022.
 US dollars.
-Shares invested in another currency may be exposed to exchange rate risk.
 Past performance does not predict future returns.

 Keeping invested for the long term

 Basing investment decisions on what has happened over a few days, rather than over longer time periods, rarely makes sense for investors.